aces/Loris/docs/wiki/99_Developers/Developers_Guide.md

 **[Contents](../../../.github/PULL_REQUEST_TEMPLATE.md) of the initial comment:** Include a brief summary of the changes and rationale, links to related issues or PRs, and testing instructions if there are any.

 **Linking issues:** Use GitHub keywords like `Fixes` or `Resolves` so that related issues are closed automatically when the PR is merged.
 Do not use these keywords if you are only addressing one point raised in an issue.
 This will close the entire issue and leave unresolved bugs in the codebase.
-**Note** that automatic issue-linking and issue-closing only works on the default branch.
+**Note** that automatic issue-linking and issue-closing only works on the default (main) branch.
 If the PR is not on the default branch, you will need to manually close the issue after the PR is merged.

 **Labels:** On the right side of the browser, you will see the option to add labels.
 Please add any that are related to the PR.
 **If** you are working on release testing, make sure to include the label (ex.
 23.0.0-testing) to the PR.